Hao-Zou-lab/scSTAR2/README.md

 2. installing STutility from github: dowaload the file 'STutility-1.1.1tar.gz'/ 'STutility-1.1.1.zip'and install the package from local path.
 3. Installing scSTAR from github:
-   The first method:
    1. We can install scSCTAR2 by downloading the installation file (scSTAR2_0.1.1.tar.gz) from the Assets page of Releases and installing it:
    ```
    install.packages("scSTAR2_0.1.1.tar.gz", repos = NULL, type="source")
    ```
-   2. It should be noted that if you use this method, you must ensure that there is the file "scSTAR2_0.1.1.0.tar.gz" under setwd()
+   2. It should be noted that if you use this method, you must ensure that there is the file "scSTAR2_0.1.1.0.tar.gz" under setwd().
-   Another method:
-   Is to download the file "scSTAR2_0.1.1.0.tar.gz" and install the package from a local path.
+ 4. Another method is to download the file "scSTAR2_0.1.1.0.tar.gz" and install the package from a local path.
 # Step 2: run scSTAR2
 ```
 rm(list=ls())